emory-cs-infovis-master/ethical-vis/README.md

 # HW: Design Ethical Visualizations

 There are a number of decisions that go into communicating with data and visualizations.
 The veracity and provenance of data thus becomes increasingly important.
 In particular, presenting data appropriately becomes an ethics and fairness concern.
-In this assignment, you will be visualizing a single dataset from two different perspectives: **white hat** and **black hat**.
+In this assignment, you will be visualizing a single dataset from two different perspectives: **ethical** and **unethical**.

-White hat v. black hat are terms from computer security, where a white hat hacker is someone who uses their skills for good, e.g., finding vulnerabilities in software and systems to help companies and their customers, and a black hat hacker uses them for their own (or their organization's or country's) gain.

-A **white hat** visualization is one where:
+An **ethical** visualization is one where:
 - The visualizations are clear and easy to interpret for the intended audience (often the general population);
 - Any transformations, filtering, and computations done to the data are clearly and transparently communicated; and
 - The sources of the data, including potential bias, are communicated.

-A **black hat** visualization, on the other hand, exhibits one or several of the following characteristics:
+An **unethical** visualization, on the other hand, exhibits one or several of the following characteristics:
 - The visual representation is intentionally inapproporiate, overly complex, and / or too cluttered for the audience;
 - Labels, axes, and legends are misleading;
 - Titles are skewed to intentionally influence the viewer's perception;